 Stokes aster is hardy in USDA zones 5 through 9.

 How to Propagate Stokes Aster

 This plant can be divided in the spring or fall to create new plants.
 You can also take root cuttings in the fall or collect seeds.
 Seeds need to be sown outdoors in the fall.
 If you store the seeds over the winter, keep them in the refrigerator in a sealed container.

 Butterflies are attracted to Stokes aster for the nectar.

-The genus, Stokesia, only includes one species of plant.
-The genus was named after Jonathan Stokes (1755 – 1831) who was an English physician and botanist.
+The genus Stokesia only includes one species of plant.
+The genus was named after Jonathan Stokes (1755 – 1831), an English physician and botanist.